volzkzg/Bach/README.md

 A system for game AI battle.

+- *bach* is the version for Programming Fall 2016 AI Project
 - *sjtu.cool* is the version for Programming Fall 2015 AI Project
 - *p2dv.in* is the version for Programming Fall 2014 AI Project